-Gray Surname Genealogy
+Gray Surname Meaning

 The second origin is French and locational, from the village of Croy or Gray in Normandy, where perhaps the de Grey family originated.

-Gray Resources on
+Gray Surname Resources on The Internet

 - Gray One Name Study